 Fry the empanadas:

-- Heat enough oil in a skillet until a deep-fry thermometer registers 350º F. Fry the empanadas in batches until golden, about 4 minutes per side.
-Transfer to a paper-towel-lined baking sheet; keep warm in the oven at 300º F.
+- Heat enough oil in a skillet until a deep-fry thermometer reads 350º F (180º C).
+Fry the empanadas in batches until golden, about 4 minutes per side.
+Transfer to a paper-towel-lined baking sheet and keep warm in a 300°F (150º C) oven while you finish the rest.

 - Serve hot.